stevejburge/logtivity/readme.md

 = 1.9.2 =

-_Release Date – Friday 21st January 2022_
+_Release Date – Sunday 23rd January 2022_

-* Allow the Logtivity config to be set with constants in wp-config.php
+* Allow the Logtivity config to be set via filters.

 = 1.9.1 =